 Simple cracking does not automatically place a sidewalk into non-compliance.
 Horizontal and/or vertical displacement, which does or could cause a safety issue, takes priority.
 When officers are advised of such a violation, they will mark the area of the sidewalk that needs to be repaired or replaced with pink paint.
 They will then provide formal notice via U.S. mail to the property owner.
 Owners have 90 days to make the needed repairs or provide the case officer with information which justifies a time extension.
 (The criteria used to determine if a sidewalk is in violation can be found on the Notice of Violation you were sent.)

 Note: In most cases, the Sidewalk Replacement Grant Program, which is managed and distributed by Code Enforcement, can provide assistance to residential property owners.
 This grant may reimburse a reasonable amount (currently $5 per square foot) of cost related to the replacement of any residential sidewalk which has been placed under notice by Code Enforcement.
-Up to 100% of the replacement cost may be available to home owners that are considered qualified property owners, as defined in Chapter 17-162 of the Code of Ordinances, and certified as such by Adult and Tenant Services.
+Up to 100 percent of the replacement cost may be available to home owners that are considered qualified property owners, as defined in Chapter 17-162 of the Code of Ordinances, and certified as such by Adult and Tenant Services.
 The funds contained in the grant are allocated each fiscal year and are only available until the budgeted allocation is exhausted.